Prosdino95/ingsw-lorenzo/README.md

 When started, the server will automatically create a GameManager object which holds the players that are going to participate in the next game.
-When 4 players join, the game might start with 2 or 3 players, if the ??? delay time passed without anyone joining the game.
+When 4 players join, the game might start with 2 or 3 players, if the "join delay" time passed without anyone joining the game.

 From now on, the server will notify the player that should play next.
-If he doesn't send a request before the ??? delay time passes, he will be marked as dead and the game will proceed normally: the "dead" player will just pass the turn without doing any action.
+If he doesn't send a request before the "action delay" time passes, he will be marked as dead and the game will proceed normally: the "dead" player will just pass the turn without doing any action.
 If the game is running he might still be able to rejoin the game by